egtogamat/hotspot-manufacturers/applications/innodev.md

 The device is composed from the following main modules:

-1. RF module - Innodev LWTERR-RF which is our own made mPCIe Lora module around Semtech SX1303 chip
+1. RF module - Innodev LWTERR-RF which is our own made mPCIe Lora module around Semtech SX1303 chip.
+However for initial lower volumes we will use the mPCIe Lora module from a different manufacturer (same Semtech SX1303 design)
 2. Mainboard – Innodev LWTERR-MB that contains all other power, security, thermal management, communication, gps and security components
 3. Raspberry PI ComputeModule 4 with BLE and EMMC memory.
 In the future for the next revision we plan to develop our own module using ARM or RISC V cpu.
 4. Enclosure – sealed aluminum enclosure with IP68 RJ48 and N-type connectors including internal cooling liquid

 ![High Level Design](http://www.innodev.ro/wp/terranium_img/hla.png)

-**Figure 4 - High Level Architecture**
+**Figure 8 - High Level Architecture**

 ### Electronic Modules
 -   RF module – LWTERR-RF